Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 - [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
+	- add menu items in the Edit menu to choose and select the tools
-	_ Property window for option of each ruler
+	- Property window for option of each ruler
 	- manage the different unit
 	- Ruler just a line: or differnt option  for the lines/rulers
 	- Ruler circle
-	- toolbar to choose between create a new ruler (double click for edit)
 	- select in rectangle
 	- add more cursors
 	- save/load rulers in BBM